Spread0x/isitfit/SYNOPSIS.md

-  --optimize           DEPRECATED: use "isitfit cost optimize" instead --version            DEPRECATED: use "isitfit version" instead --share-email TEXT   Share result to email address --skip-check-update  Skip step for checking for update --help               Show this message and exit.
+  --optimize           DEPRECATED: use "isitfit cost optimize" instead --version            DEPRECATED: use "isitfit version" instead --share-email TEXT   Share result to email address --skip-check-upgrade  Skip step for checking for upgrade --help               Show this message and exit.

 Commands: